-The texture and weave pattern are distinguishing factors that enable the identification of the different types of linen.
+The texture and weave pattern are distinguishing factors that identify the different linen types.
 This article will discuss some of the most popular linen fabric types in detail.
 This information will hopefully assist you in determining which type of linen is most suitable for your needs.

 Overview